Watervalley Wetlands

-The Watervalley Wetlands is a nationally important wetland system located in the Australian state of South Australia which consists of a series of contiguous wetlands, lying on 56.6 km2 of private land between the Coorong National Park and Gum Lagoon Conservation Park, in the state's south-east.
+The Watervalley Wetlands is a nationally important wetland system in the Australian state of South Australia that consists of a series of contiguous wetlands, lying on 56.6 km2 of private land between the Coorong National Park and Gum Lagoon Conservation Park, in the state's south-east.

 Description

 The wetlands comprise Mandina Marshes, Mandina Lake, Cortina Lakes, Mrs Whites Lagoon, Caora and South Flagstaff, which form a chain between relict dune systems inland of the Coorong, about 250 km south-east of Adelaide.
 The water in the wetlands ranges from fresh to saline according to seasonal conditions.
 The area has a Mediterranean climate with cool, wet winters and warm, dry summers, and with an average annual rainfall of 450–500 mm.
 Most of the land is owned by Wetlands & Wildlife, a private conservation and land rehabilitation company, with the remainder expected to become the property of the company in due course.